Semantic-Org/Semantic-UI-React/README.md

 ## Our Principles

-[TechnologyAdvice][9] has been [dogfooding][10] Stardust in production since fall of 2015.
-This living list is updated as we iterate.
-We'll lock it in as our v1.0 constitution soon.
+[TechnologyAdvice][9] has been [dogfooding][10] Semantic-UI-React in production since fall of 2015.
+These are the guiding principles that have developed as a result:

 - No jQuery dependency
 - No animation dependencies